rsksmart/RSKIPs/IPs/RSKIP171.md

 - `OP_STATICCALL`
 - Further call-like opcodes may be added in future RSKIPs

-Since most of the parts of mentioned EIP have already been implemented, this proporsal only points to implement this descrived behaviour:
+Since most of the parts of mentioned EIP have already been implemented, this proposal only points to implement this described behaviour:

 ```
 If the call-like opcode is executed but does not really instantiate a call frame (for example due to insufficient funds for a value transfer or if the called contract does not exist), the return data buffer is empty.